sparkfun/SparkFun_Buck_Regulator_AP3429A/docs/getting_started.md

 ## :fontawesome-solid-list-check:&nbsp;Required Materials
 To get started, users will need a few items.
 Now some users may already have a few of these items, feel free to modify your cart accordingly.
-For users just getting started with electronics, we have linked a few tutorials to establish a foundation of knowledge to follow along with this hookup guide.

 * [SparkFun Buck Regulator Breakout - 3.3V (AP3429A)](https://www.sparkfun.com/products/21337)
 * [Heat Sink](https://www.sparkfun.com/products/18704 "Thermal tape is included") - Used to help dissipate excess heat